Costa Rica 3-Week Itinerary: The Complete Travel Guide Costa Rica 3-Week Itinerary: The Complete Travel Guide

 Where to Stay in Santa Teresa

-Stay at the main areas: Playa Carmen or Playa Santa Teresa.
-Both areas have great restaurants, lovely beaches, and lots going on.
-Playa Santa Teresa is the place to be if you want to surf while on your trip.
+Stay in the main areas: Playa Carmen or Playa Santa Teresa.
+Both areas have great restaurants, lovely beaches, and plenty to do.
+Playa Santa Teresa was our favorite place to stay for surfing.

 Day 13 – 15: Santa Teresa